Opelousas massacre: Emerson Bentley

 18-year-old Bentley, a white man, had come to Louisiana from his native Ohio as a Freedmen's Bureau teacher, and in addition to editing the Progress and serving as secretary of the local Republican Party, he taught Black students at a Bureau school in Opelousas.
 In early September, 1868, Bentley arrived to the classroom and found a note on the door.
 It read "E.B.
 Beware!
 K.K.K." and included drawings of a coffin, a skull and bones, and a bloody dagger.

-Bentley did not, however, acquiesce the request of the September 13 meeting: His subsequent Progress editorial criticized Democrats, praised the "morals" of the Republican party, and encouraged Black citizens to rejoin the party, which he deemed less violent.
+Bentley did not, however, comply with the request of the September 13 meeting: His subsequent Progress editorial criticized Democrats, praised the "morals" of the Republican party, and encouraged Black citizens to rejoin the party, which he deemed less violent.

 Events

 On September 28, 1868, Bentley was instructing a class at the Freedmen's School when he was interrupted and confronted by three Seymour Knights: John Williams, James R. Dickson, and Sebastian May.
 In front of Bentley's students, the three men beat and whipped Bentley and forced him to sign a retraction of the editorial.
 When the beating began, the children ran from the classroom, shouting "They are killing Mr. Bentley!", giving birth to the rumors that the teacher had been killed.

 Bentley escaped but fled in secret, hiding out in Republican safe houses for several weeks before reaching New Orleans.
 Meanwhile, Black Republicans began organizing and threatening vengeance for the missing Bentley's "death."
 White supremacists, including the Knights, responded by mobilizing thousands of members.

 As the massacre began, the white supremacists held a clear advantage in both numbers and weapons, and they began hunting, capturing and killing Black Republicans and white party leaders.
 Twenty-seven of the first Blacks captured were lynched the next day, and families were chased and shot both in public and in their homes.
 The white mobs destroyed the Freedmen's school and the office of the St. Landry Progress and lynched C. E. Durand, Bentley's co-editor, leaving his body displayed outside the drug store in Opelousas.
 Blacks who escaped were driven into the swamps and shot.